 It would not be wrong to assert that Software Testers meets maximum stereotypes in Software fraternity.
 And it’s not only other guys stereotyping Testers, in fact, many times they themselves tag the label.
 But the matter of fact is that a bulk of stereotypes are greatly generalized and stands without a base.

-We asked people from across the Technology sector to share what they think about Stereotypes Software Testers face in their professional sphere or something they themselves have faced.
+We asked people from across the Technology sector to share what they think about Stereotypes Software Testing professionals face in their sphere or something they themselves have faced.
 We received wonderful responses and here we are collating them.

 Let’s have a look at the most common stereotype a Software Tester faces